ThunderFly-aerospace/TF-R1/README.md

 ThunderFly developes UAVs designed for flying in extreme conditions.
 In these conditions, it can be dangerous for the mission crew to be under sky.
 The aim of this rover is keep crew in safety of car chassis and be able to proceed drone takeoff.

-Car is equipted with necessary equipment to perform flight operations.
+The car is equipped with the necessary equipment to perform flight operations.

 ![TF-R1 in the field](/doc/TF-R1.jpg)

 The rover is equipped by:
   * Datalink telemetry diagnostics tools
-  * Long range datalink modem
+  * Long-range datalink modem
   * Datalink antennas
   * UAV pilot terminal
   * Driver indicators